 Employment and Public Accommodations

 Federal, state and local laws, guarantee fair employment and public accommodation practices.
-The York City Human Relations Commission investigates and enforces the York City Human Relations Ordinance to ensure that local employment and public accommodation rights are protected.
+The City of York Human Relations Commission investigates and enforces the City of York Human Relations Ordinance to ensure that local employment and public accommodation rights are protected.

 It is unlawful for any employer, employment agency or labor organization to discriminate against anyone on the basis of race, color, handicap or disability, familial status, religious creed, ancestry, age, sex, national origin, sexual orientation, or use of support animals with regard to: